Fee Exemption for Disabled Veterans

 Verification of Veteran and Discharge Status

-To request the Veteran designator, outside of your DL or ID renewal period, a Veteran must visit a driver license office and present one of the following:
+To request the Veteran designator, a Veteran must visit a driver license office and present one of the following:

-- U.S. Department of Veterans Affairs disability letter
+- U.S. Department of Veteran Affairs disability letter

 - A Texas concealed handgun license (CHL) or license to carry (LTC) with a veteran designator